josephmontes/wOBAvs.xwOBA/README.md

 ##### 2023
 ![Screenshot 2023-10-10 134355](https://github.com/josephmontes/xwOBAvs.wOBA/assets/125607783/57725a17-2d1f-47a9-9fa6-452a5b4689ae)

-- In 2023, his Pull FB% is closer to the league-average rate of 5.5% (6.5% in 2023), this is a significant shift from his previous tendency to surrender Pull FBs at a rate almost twice as much as the average, 10.7% in 2021 and 9.5% in 2022
+- In 2023, his Pull FB% is closer to the league-average rate of 5.5% (6.5% in 2023), this is a significant shift from his previous tendency to surrender Pull FBs at a rate almost 2x as much as the average, 10.7% in 2021 and 9.5% in 2022
-- I believe that this progression for Gray coincides with a change in his pitch mix in 2023, in 2021 and 2022 he was a very 4-Seam heavy pitcher
+- This progression for Gray coincides with a change in his pitch mix in 2023, in 2021 and 2022 he was a very 4-Seam heavy pitcher
   - 4-Seam Fastball Usage by season: 2021: 51%, 2022: 39%, 2023: 17%
   - In 2023, he throws his Slider more than any other pitch (25%), as well as a Cutter (17.8%) and Sinker (17.2%) more than his 4-Seam Fastball
-    - I believe that this change in his approach to batters via pitch mix could be at the root of the change in his year to year overall wOBA/xwOBA difference, more specifically in his Pull FB%
+    - This change in his approach to batters via pitch mix could be at the root of the change in his year to year overall wOBA/xwOBA difference, more specifically in his Pull FB%
     - This would be a good entry point to provide further analysis on this topic: how do different pitch types (and locations) affect batted ball types?